BertrandHustle/chdall/README.md

 FLAGS:

+--directory/-d: Specify target directory with .bin/.cues to be converted

 --move/-m: Move .chd files to parent folder after they are created

---delete/-d: Delete folder with .bin/.cue after .chd file is created, must be used with --move/-m option
+--remove/-r: Delete folder with .bin/.cue after .chd file is created, must be used with --move/-m option